USING PERSISTENT LINKS

 Most licensing agreements with library database providers permit linking to full-text articles and e-books from online syllabi or course management systems like Blackboard.
 To be effective the link must be a persistent URL, not the session-specific URL that appears in the address bar of a browser when viewing the full text.

-Persistent URLs (also called PURLs, stable URLs, permalinks, persistent links, or durable links) are Internet addresses that remain constant.
+Persistent URLs, also called permalinks or persistent links, are Internet addresses that remain constant.
 Because our subscription databases are accessible only on campus or with authenticated login, links that use persistent URLs enable access while protecting copyrighted articles.

 A persistent URL in a database record indicates that you have permission to use the link in Blackboard or your online syllabus.
 Cut and paste the persistent URL from the database record into your Blackboard work form or document.